jbradrobbins/jbradrobbins.github.io/_posts/2023-05-30-apivoid-screenshot-api.md

 #### Use Cases
 This script can be a powerful tool for:

-- Monitoring Website Uptime: Regularly check the availability of important websites.
 - Capturing Website States: Automate the process of taking screenshots for documentation or security reviews.
 - Reporting: Easily include website screenshots in reports.